 What is minimalism?

 If you are new to minimalism, here is the elevator pitch: Minimalism is owning fewer possessions.

-This sticky note has been featured heavily on our original whiteboard.
-It was also among the first of our short-term goals Andrew and I tackled.
+These sticky notes have been featured heavily on our original whiteboard.
+They were also among the first of our short-term goals Andrew and I tackled.
 We gave it a good go by taking the activity one room at a time in August 2018 and again in October 2019.
 In the process, I offloaded a lot of clothes, bags and shoes as well as underutilized kitchen items.
 Cherished items went to friends, and the rest went to charity.

 Time to Take It Up a Notch

 In retrospect, we took a somewhat incremental approach to reducing our possessions.
 The effect was… meh.
 In large part, we were missing a strong why to underpin the activity.
 We now have that: sailing around the world.

 Because we want to make this transformative lifestyle change, it demands a pretty extreme definition of minimalism.
 We have furniture, personal items and household supplies that fill a 3-bedroom house along with a sizable 2-car garage and extensive outdoor furniture.
 Taking an incremental approach will utterly end in failure to get off the dock, so to speak.
 Taking a transformative approach much like countless examples in Living Big in a Tiny House is what it takes.

 Learning from the experience of other live-aboard cruisers, we decided we are not going to rent storage space while we sail around the world.
 If we sail for 5-10 years, so many variables can change and it doesn’t add up:

 - why pay for storage for years (e.g., $100/mo for 10 years = $12,000)